KHLM-LD: History

 In its early years, this station did not broadcast a TV service at all.
 Instead, it was used to run an Internet Service Provider called AccelerNet, which delivered the downstream part of the service using UHF channel 43 and the upstream using a traditional dial-up modem or ISDN line.

-Prior to 2020, KHLM-LD was the American flagship of the Monterrey, Nuevo León-based network Multimedios, and coordinated many of that network's talent appearances around the Houston area and southern Texas.
-Its local programming was also carried over the American feed of the network for cable and satellite providers, replacing Monterrey only-specific content.
+Prior to 2021, KHLM-LD was the American flagship of the Mexican network Multimedios, and coordinated many of that network's talent appearances around the Houston area and southern Texas.
+Its local programming was also carried over the American feed of the network for cable and satellite providers, replacing Mexico-specific content.

-The station temporarily ceased over-the-air broadcasting as of December 1, 2018 in preparation for the broadcast band repack in 2019 and a re-sort from UHF channel 43 onto VHF channel 10.
+The station temporarily ceased over-the-air broadcasting as of December 1, 2018, in preparation for the broadcast band repack in 2019 and a re-sort from UHF channel 43 onto VHF channel 10.
 KHLM-LD's main channel carrying Multimedios Houston is still available as a basic offering on most of the area's cable providers.

 On June 4, 2021, it was announced that Lotus Communications would sell KHLM-LD to the Christian Television Network for $1.1 million.
 The sale was completed on August 18.